 There are many ways to gather guest feedback, and even old-fashioned comment cards are miles better than nothing.
 Wouldn’t you be more likely to become a repeat customer if a business owner demonstrated they genuinely care about your feedback?

 That little computer you have in your pocket is far more than just a phone.
 It allows you to perform tasks of all shapes and sizes and instantly access a wide world of information, all in the palm of your hand.
 Imagine if this technology existed for restaurants.
 Well, now it does.

 Toast Go™ offers restaurants the full, robust functionality of a traditional POS terminal in a comfortable handheld.
 Servers can take and check on orders, send memos to the kitchen, split checks, take payment, and more — all without having to leave the table.

 Restaurants that have adopted Toast Go into their operations have been able to decrease table turn time, increase revenue, and consistently provide guests with a personalized, hands-on experience.

 Gone are the days where servers would run back and forth from table to terminal, hoping to remember every guest's order and accompanying modifications or who paid for what on which card.
 Toast Go™ offers restaurants a streamlined solution to cumbersome chaos.

-2. Try self-serve kiosks.
+10. Try self-serve kiosks.

-Let me say this: I would not consider operating a counter service, quick service, or fast food restaurant today without offering guests the ability to enter their own orders.
+After seeing self-service kiosk technology improve and seeing guests quickly adapt to understanding kiosk functionality, I’m now a believer.
+I would not consider operating a counter service, quick service, or fast food restaurant today without offering guests the ability to enter their own orders.